About the National BPS Coalition

 Governments across the nation launch efforts to inclusively design and implement building performance standards and complementary programs and policies

 As mayors, governors, and county executives, we are joining in coalition, with a heightened ambition to unlock the full human and climate potential of our built environment.
 Aligning our emissions reduction and equity goals with building upgrade and retrofit programs, we commit to lead the effort to decarbonize America’s building sector.
-We will identify and act on the pre-requisites for building performance standards or other complementary policies, and will work to advance legislation and/or regulation, with a goal of adoption by Earth Day 2024 (first cohort) or 2026 (second cohort).
+We will identify and act on the pre-requisites for building performance standards or other complementary policies, and will work to advance legislation and/or regulation.
 In doing so, we will work with stakeholders, especially frontline communities, to design and implement programs and policies that will address our health, energy, housing affordability, and climate needs in buildings.
 Forging a community of practice in policy innovation, we commit to sharing our results and best practices with one another.

 The time for action is here, and we invite our peers nationwide to partner with us.